Delta Strengthens To Hurricane

-The National Hurricane Center warns there could be extremely dangerous storm surge and hurricane conditions in parts of the Yucatan Peninsula of Mexico and heavy rainfall in surrounding areas.
+The National Hurricane Center said it's expected to be "an extremely dangerous hurricane when it reaches the northeastern coast of the Yucatan peninsula."
+It previously said to also expect heavy rainfalls in surrounding areas.

-Forecasters think it will make landfall later this week somewhere between Louisiana and Florida — a region still recovering from a number of hurricanes already this year.
+Forecasters think it will make landfall in the U.S. later this week somewhere between Louisiana and Florida — a region still recovering from a number of hurricanes already this year.

 Contains footage from CNN.